 Many of our customers rely on their online business as their primary source of income, and thanks to WordPress, your eCommerce options are endless!

-There are plugins such as WP eCommerce and WooCommerce to build your site, which can also be easily integrated with 3rd party payment gateways such as Stripe and Paypal.
+There are plugins such as WP eCommerce and WooCommerce to build your site, which you can easily integrate with 3rd party payment gateways such as Stripe and Paypal.
 In addition to using these fantastic plugins to help boost the customisation available to your eCommerce website, we always recommend ensuring that you use an SSL certificate to help prevent cart abandonment.

 We recommend reading our blog post for more information about SSL Certificates and why you should be using one on your website.